grafana/grafonnet/docs/grafonnet/query/azureMonitor.md

-Accepted values for `value` are ResourceGroupsQuery
+Accepted values for `value` are "ResourceGroupsQuery"

 ##### fn grafanaTemplateVariableFn.ResourceGroupsQuery.withRawQuery